Everything you need to know about hiking Caminito del Rey with kids.

-The simplest hike ever?
+Is this the simplest hike ever?

 As I mentioned briefly above, we didn’t find the walk in the least bit strenuous.
 I am not joking when I say it was similar to a slightly longer walk in the park.
-It’s recommend that you have a moderate degree of fitness to complete this but I found Preikerstolen harder.
+It’s recommended that you have a moderate degree of fitness to complete this but I found Preikerstolen harder.

-I’d been ill with a tooth abscess for a while and I’d been jacked up on some really lovely pain killers so maybe this influenced my thoughts?
-Who knows.
+I’d been ill with a tooth abscess for a while and I’d been jacked up on some really lovely pain killers so maybe this influenced my thoughts.
+Who knows?

 What did our kids think?

 Our youngest two kids loved the walk and had a magnificent time peering over the edge into the valley below.
 They watched for wildlife over some of the cliffs and were enthralled by the vultures, of which there must have been over a hundred.
-For us their enthusiasm for this walk made it worth while.
+For us their enthusiasm for this walk made it worthwhile.